Tenants

 When retrieving our feed to be displayed, we can then scope the feed to only show items relevant to the tenant:

-By providing the tenant property here, we're letting Knock know that the notifications produced in the trigger call belong to a particular tenant and that when we're showing the feed to our customers we only want to see the feed that's related to that tenant.
+By providing the tenant property here, we're letting Knock know that the notifications produced in the trigger call belong to a particular tenant and when we're showing the feed to our customers we only want to see the feed that's related to that tenant.

 Under the hood Knock will ensure that the badge counts you receive for the feed will be relevant only to the active workspace, and that no real-time notifications will be received for any messages that aren't relevant to the user.